 On the fourth Friday of each month, Trinity offers a homemade breakfast open to everyone in the community.
 Generous servings of eggs, sausage, grits, fruit, and biscuits are shared with dozens of individuals and families in an atmosphere of fellowship and devotion.
 Prayer requests are shared by participants and passed on to Trinity’s Prayer Team.
 Volunteers are always welcome and on-the-job training is provided!
 Contact the church office for more information.

 Trinity has partnered with Citrus Grove Elementary to ensure the basic needs of children attending that school are being met.
-Such needs may include serving as mentors, teacher aides, media center, cafeteria and central office volunteers.
+Such needs may include serving as mentors, teacher aides, media center, Parent Resource Center, cafeteria and central office volunteers.
 Our School-Church Partnership Coordinator works with members to first determine their needs and expectations, then works to match the individual volunteer with the right school placement.

 In addition to providing volunteer support, Trinity members also collect and contribute in-kind donations year-round, such as new sneakers and socks, book bags and school supplies for children, as well as classroom supplies.
 To learn more about this important ministry and how to volunteer, complete a contact form and our School-Church Partnership Coordinator will contact you.

 Every fall, the UMW circles, along with other women in the church, host an annual Fall Festival to raise funds for mission and outreach projects.
 The festival takes place on the first Saturday in October from 8:30 am to 2:00 pm.
-Volunteers are always needed in the month of September to accept in-kind donations from the public.
+Volunteers are always needed in the month of September to accept in-kind donations from members and friends.
 Donated items such as crafts, baked goods, toys, small appliances, antiques and collectibles, plants and jewelry will be sold.
 To learn more about this popular event, contact the church office at (386) 734-4425 to inquire about making a donation or volunteering.